Aikido

 Unlikely.
 OpenClaw might stick around for a while because of the promise of what it could be.
 You can install your own little lobster JARVIS to automate all parts of your digital life and wake up to completed work instead of to-do lists.
 So, despite the fact that OpenClaw carries a ton of risk if you try to run in a way that's novel and helpful, it’s likely not going to fade away fast.
 People are still installing it, so expect to see more hacks this year coming from OpenClaw and other unrestrained agentic AI agents.

 For now, if you value your data and credentials, you're better off organizing your email inbox manually.
-One day we might have AI agents that can be trusted with full system access.
+One day, we might have AI agents that can be trusted with full system access, maybe sooner than we think.
 But that day isn't here yet.

 Share: